 The growing field of real estate offers career options in sales and with mortgage companies and law firms.
 Earning a real estate degree prepares students to the real estate field in such areas as sales, brokerage, appraisal, property management, and escrows.
 Graduates of real estate degree programs can expect above-average job growth.
-Salaries of real estate professionals vary by workplace, experience, education, and geographic location.
+Salaries of real estate professionals vary by work-place, experience, education, and geographic location.
 For additional information, consult with the California Department of Real Estate at dre.ca.gov.

-- Prepare a purchase agreement for a given scenario: selling agent representing a buyer in single family residence. - Create a plan to schedule daily, weekly, and monthly real estate activities in order to obtain purchasing and/or listing clients. - Prepare agency disclosures for agent/buyer, agent/seller, and dual agency. - Prepare a worksheet for appropriate loan programs to purchase a single family home. - Create an investment plan for the purchase of an apartment or commercial building.
+- Prepare a purchase agreement for a given scenario: selling agent representing a buyer in single family residence. - Create a plan to schedule daily, weekly, and monthly real estate activities in order to obtain purchasing and/or listing clients.
+Evaluate the plan to reach the desired monthly income results. - Prepare agency disclosures for agent/buyer, agent/seller, and dual agency. - Prepare a worksheet for appropriate loan programs to purchase a single family home. - Create an investment plan for the purchase of an apartment or commercial building.